 Join us for the Mother/Daughter Bookclub

 Teens and their moms hang out, talk about books, and eat snacks!
-The next meeting will be Tuesday, September 30th at 7:00 PM.
-We’ll be discussing Keturah and Lord Death by Martine Leavitt.
+The next meeting will be Tuesday, October 28th at 7:00 PM.
+We’ll be discussing The Testing by Joelle Charbonneau.
 Bring your opinions, your appetite, and a list of books you’d like to discuss in the future!
 To reserve your copies of the book, please call the library for more information at 726-1103 or stop at the front desk.
 New members are always welcome!

 Going back to school?
 Get your Library card!